 Door County Culinary Trolley Tour

 All aboard!
 Take your palate on an old-time trolley ride and partake in Door County's culinary specialties with the Door County Culinary Trolley Tour.
-Your tummy will thank you as you travel the shores of Lake Michigan from Fish Creek to Ellison Bay experiencing five of the peninsula’s dining delights.
+Your tummy will thank you as you travel the shores of Lake Michigan from Fish Creek to Ellison Bay experiencing four of the peninsula’s dining delights.

 The trolley will start in charming Fish Creek.
 Tour the kitchen at the Cookery Restaurant, complete with a bowl of Door County whitefish chowder.
 You’ll enjoy a guided walk through The Savory Spoon Cooking School and an ooey-gooey gourmet grilled cheese sandwich.
 Next, the trolley will head to Ellison Bay and you'll get a behind-the-scenes tour of Charlie's Smokehouse, where you’ll learn about their smokehouse as well as taste freshly caught, smoked whitefish and salmon.
 No Door County visit is complete without homemade pies, jams and jellies.
 With the Door County Trolley, you’ll make a stop at Bea's Ho-Made Products for an insider’s look at their canning operation.
 End the afternoon with a sweet treat at the Door County Ice Cream Factory, where the ice cream is made in-house.